Dr. Kaliq Chang with Atlantic Spine Center Offers Tips to Soothe and Strengthen.

 Pelvic tilt: Lying on your back on the floor, with legs straight in front of you, tilt your pelvis in toward your chest while keeping the middle of your back on the floor.
 Hold for 3 seconds and release.
 Repeat 10 times.

 Side bends: Sitting in a hard chair with your feet flat on the floor, keep one hand behind your head and reach the other hand toward the floor.
-As you lean over, tighten the muscles running along your ribs, waist and hips.
+As you lean over, tighten the muscles running along your ribs, waist, and hips.
 Return to your original position and then do the same technique on the opposite side.
 Repeat 5 times.

-The bridge: Lying flat on your back on the floor, bend your knees and place feet flat against the floor.
+The bridge: Lying flat on your back on the floor, bend your knees and place your feet flat against the floor.
 Tighten your “core” muscles in your abdomen, raising your hips until your pelvis forms a straight line between your knees and chest.
 Don’t arch your back.
 Hold for three breaths, then lower your pelvis to the floor.
 Repeat 5 times.

 The Superman: Lying face down on the floor with your arms stretched out in front of you – like Superman – raise your head, right arm and left leg about two inches at the same time.
-Lower and same technique on opposite side.
+Lower and same technique on the opposite side.
 Repeat 5 times.

 Knee pulls: Standing while steadying yourself on a nearby table, slowly bend one knee and pull it up to hip level, holding for several seconds.
 Then lower and do with the other leg.
 Repeat 5 times.

 Exercises to avoid with back pain

 Probably the most important tip is not to skip a warm-up.
 Exercises are indeed beneficial, but if your muscles are stiff and not ready to train, the chance of injury increases.
 Without a warm-up, you can easily have a strain, so try to include at least a 5-minute warm-up into your training routine.